Homemade is best.

-Baking potatoes work best.
+Baking potatoes work best for this scalloped potato dish.
 Wash the potatoes, then peel them.
 Slice into thin slices and put them into a casserole dish.

 I like to use my electric slicer (part of my Bosch mixer) to slice the potatoes.
 You can use any slicer, or slice them by hand if you’d like.